Binziya/tink-her-hack/README.md

 - **Admin Dashboard**: secure (PIN: `1234`) interface to manage the queue.
 - **Public Display (TV Mode)**: High-contrast page for waiting room screens.
 - **Smart Prediction**: Calculates estimated wait time based on actual service speed.
+- **Doctor Availability Control**:Doctor can set booking limit in two ways:
+	1. By Patient Count
+	•	Example: Max 20 patients
+	•	After 20 bookings → New requests show “Waiting – Not Confirmed”
+	2. By Time Limit
+	•	Example: 9:00 AM – 1:00 PM
+  • If 1 patient takes 10 minutes, the number of patients whom he can consult will be allocated.
+	•	New requests show “waiting state”

 ## 📂 Project Structure